mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *people with courage and character always seem sinister to the rest.*
+> *i figure lots of predictions is best. people will forget the ones i get wrong and marvel over the rest.*

 </div>
 <!-- quote-end -->